kokke/tiny-fixedpoint-c/README.md

 `fp_new` takes an integer-part and a decimal-part.
 For the mathematical constant 'Pi', you would call `fp_new(3 * SCALE, 14159264)` and need to be very careful with scaling of the numbers.

 You can also use the macro `fp`.
-E.g. `fp(3,141592653589793)` creates a fixed-point version of PI that is scaled automatically.
+E.g. `fp(3,141592653589793)` creates a fixed-point version of PI that is scaled/truncated automatically.

 There is some macro magic to allow this, and the `fp`-macro only works with numerals, not variables.
 You can also just scale the numbers manually.